Three- and Four-Year Programs

 Graduate Law Programs

 Students already attending law school wishing to serve as Air Force Judge Advocate Generals (JAGs) may apply for the program through the Air Force JAG website.
-Officer training will be provided by the AFROTC detachment at an accelerated pace to meet Air Force recruiting goals.

 Academic scholarships are available for those who qualify.
 The College Scholarship Program consists of tuition, textbooks, required fees, and a $250–400-per-month, tax-free stipend.